Brewers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The implied moneyline probablility for this matchup gives the Brewers a 58.3% chance to win.
+- Based on this contest's moneyline, the Brewers' implied win probability is 60.8%.

-- Milwaukee has played in 25 games with an over/under set, and have combined with its opponents to go over the total 11 times (11-13-1).
+- Milwaukee has combined with opponents to go over the total 11 times this season for an 11-14-1 record against the over/under.

-- The Brewers have not had a spread set for a matchup this season.
+- The Brewers have not had a run line set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.